techouse/intl-date-time/README.md

 * __dateFormat__ - _OPTIONAL_ - Set a date format.
 If you do not provide it the module will automatically use the appropriate locale's date format.
 The format must be [MomentJS compatible](https://momentjs.com/docs/#/displaying/format/)!
 * __timeFormat__ - _OPTIONAL_ - Set a time format.
 If you do not provide it the module will automatically use `HH:mm:ss`.
 The format must be [MomentJS compatible](https://momentjs.com/docs/#/displaying/format/)!
 If you manually define an unsupported time format it will throw an Exception!
 * __placeholder__ - _OPTIONAL_ - Set a placeholder.
 If you do not want a placeholder set it to `false`.
 * __errorMessage__ - _OPTIONAL_ - Set a custom error message in case of an invalid date format.
-If you do not set it it will display an error message in English.
+If you do not set it it will display an error message in the current locale.
+* __errorMessageLocale__ - _OPTIONAL_ - Set a custom error message locale.
+If not set it equals the set `locale` or your app's `config('app.locale')`.
+If you manually define an unsupported locale it will throw an Exception!
+[Here is the list of all supported locales](https://github.com/baianat/vee-validate/tree/master/locale).

 Simply use `IntlDateTime` class instead of `DateTime` directly or alias it like the example below so you won't have to refactor too much existing code.